Build a customer service knowledge base your AI can use

 • Query type is outside the defined scope of the agent

 The more explicit these criteria are, the more consistently the agent applies them.
-Vague escalation criteria produce inconsistent escalation behaviour — which erodes customer trust.
+Vague escalation criteria produce inconsistent escalation behaviour, which erodes customer trust.
+Getting escalation right is also central to handling customer complaints at scale without burning out your team.

-Before deploying your AI agent, run a quality pass on the knowledge base:
+Before deploying your AI agent, run a quality pass on the customer support knowledge base:

 A knowledge base that's accurate at launch becomes inaccurate over time if nobody maintains it.
 Build a maintenance process: